-Through the implementation of its Strategic Plan, OPC is embarking on numerous equity initiatives that are simultaneous to the development of the Equity Plan.
-Collaborative efforts include: OPC's Tribal Engagement Strategy, an initiative to improve consultation and engagement with California Native American tribes, integrate tribal priorities into the conservation and restoration of coastal natural resources, identifying opportunities for increased access, co-management, and ancestral land return, and advance tribal stewardship of California's coastal and ocean ecosystems; and with leadership from the State Coastal Conservancy and Coastal Commission, the development of a "Coastal Access for All" Plan that ensures equitable public access to and along the ocean by 2025.
+Through the implementation of its Strategic Plan, OPC is embarking on numerous equity initiatives that are concurrent to the development of the Equity Plan.
+Collaborative efforts include OPC's Tribal Engagement Strategy, an initiative to improve consultation and engagement with California Native American tribes, integrate tribal priorities into the conservation and restoration of coastal natural resources, identify opportunities for increased access, co-management, and ancestral land return, and advance tribal stewardship of California's coastal and ocean ecosystems.
+OPC is also working collaboratively with state agencies involved in coastal public access to support ongoing planning and project implementation to increase equitable public access to and along the ocean by 2025.

-Collaborative partnerships with state agencies on the forefront of regulatory, policy, and financial decision-making and action around California's coasts and ocean are critical to advance equitable policy and research that is inclusive of community perspectives and needs.
+Collaborative partnerships with state agencies on the forefront of regulatory, policy, and financial decision-making and action around California's coast and ocean are critical to advancing equitable policy and research that is inclusive of community perspectives and needs.
 This Plan calls for ongoing collaboration with federal, state, tribal, and local governments, universities, research institutions, non-profits, educators, industry, community members, and additional stakeholders to advance collective environmental justice and equity priorities.